Barrier nonsubordinacy and absolutely continuous spectrum of block Jacobi matrices: Introduction

-then we say that $J$ is \emph{uniformly $\barrier$-nonsubordinate} on $G$.
-Notice that for $d=1$ the condition \eqref{eq:132} for $G = \{\lambda\}$ is stronger than \eqref{eq:130''} since we additionally assume \eqref{eq:144}, which is requirement of a kind of uniformity with respect to the initial conditions.
-To the authors knowledge the notion of a barrier has not appeared in the literature before, however, it was inspired by more restrictive Weidmann's notion of uniform nonsubordinacy from \cite[Section 3]{Weidmann1996} for $d=1$.
-The notion of a barrier is crucial in the proof of Theorem~\ref{thm:9-intr} described later.
+To the authors' knowledge the notion of a barrier has not appeared in the literature before, however, it was inspired by more restrictive Weidmann's notion of uniform nonsubordinacy from \cite[Section 3]{Weidmann1996} for $d=1$.